populationgenomics/talos/design_docs/Configuration.md

 * af_semi_rare - a minimum AF threshold to be applied to all variants
 * min_samples_to_ac_filter - minimum number of samples in the joint-call in order to apply common-in-cohort filter
-* ac_threshold - where the joint-call filter is applied, remove all variants more common than this in the callset
+* ac_threshold - where the joint-call filter is applied, remove all variants where the joint-call AC/AD (variant calls/total alleles) is above this value (default cut-off is AC >= 10%)
 * ref_genome - ref_genome
 * useless_csq - list of VEP consequences filtered out prior to classification steps
 * critical_csq - list of VEP consequences treated as high priority/high impact